 Associate Chief Judge Susan Wishart

 Associate Chief Judge Wishart obtained a Masters of Science degree from Queen’s University in 1990, followed by a law degree from the University of Victoria in 1994.
 She was called to the BC Bar in 1995 and began her legal career with a Victoria law firm.
 She then worked as a contractor for various Ministries of the Provincial Government and as a Clinical Instructor in the University of Victoria Law School.
 In 1998 she returned to private practice, mainly in the area of criminal law, and conducted cases at all court levels.
 During her time as a lawyer Associate Chief Judge Wishart was active in the Canadian Bar Association.
 She chaired the Victoria criminal law sub-section, was an elected member of Provincial Council, and an elected member of the Executive of the CBA - BC Branch.
-She was appointed a Provincial Court Judge in 2009.

 Associate Chief Judge Paul Dohm